Workout Volume Calculator

 Worked Examples:

-A session uses kilograms, 82 kg body weight, hypertrophy focus, two weekly repeats, and the built-in strength sample.
-Session tonnage reads about 11,292 kg, with 18 sets and 155 reps.
+A kilogram-based session uses 82 kg body weight, hypertrophy focus, two weekly repeats, and the built-in strength sample.
+Session tonnage reads about 11,292 kg with 18 sets and 155 reps.
 In Exercise Ledger, the pull-up row uses 90 kg per rep from bw+8, while the push-up row uses about 52.5 kg from bw*0.64.
-Group Targets shows chest in range at roughly 14 projected weekly hard sets, while quads, back, and hamstrings sit below the selected hypertrophy range.
+Group Targets shows chest In range at 14 projected weekly hard sets, while quads, back, and hamstrings are Below range for the selected hypertrophy focus.

 Bodyweight circuit with a low-effort core row

-The bodyweight sample uses the same 82 kg body weight and marked bodyweight handling.
-The result is about 8,061 kg of Session tonnage, with the push-up row contributing about 2,939 kg of volume and the split squat row about 1,919 kg.
-The side plank has RPE 6.5, so with the default hard-set threshold of 7 it adds reps and volume but does not add hard sets.
-In Group Targets, the core group therefore shows No hard-set signal.
+The bodyweight sample with the same 82 kg body weight produces about 8,061 kg of Session tonnage.
+The push-up row contributes about 2,939 kg, and the split squat row contributes about 1,919 kg.
+The side plank is marked RPE 6.5, so with the default hard-set threshold of 7 it adds reps and volume but no hard sets.
+In Group Targets, the core row therefore shows No hard-set signal.

 FAQ: